Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 The second day of my hike in the Jökulsárgljúfur national park got an early start (read about the first day here).
-Although the night had been cold I have had a great night’s sleep in my tent.
-I was a bit surprised how rested I was.
-I only had a thin mattress but my back didn’t even feel sore.
+Although the night had been cold, I had a great night’s sleep in my tent.
+I was a bit surprised by how rested I was.
+I only had a thin mattress, but my back didn’t even feel sore.
 Guess I am a natural for sleeping in tents!
 Probably it helped that I was looking forward to hiking Hljóðaklettar, a stunningly beautiful area I have not been to in ages.

-I wanted to be quick to get ready for my hiking trip to Hljóðaklettar.
-I made sandwiches for the day (salmon, chili mayo and eggs) and had a true breakfast of champions.
+I wanted to get ready quickly for my hiking trip to Hljóðaklettar.
+I made sandwiches for the day (salmon, chili mayo, and eggs) and had a true breakfast of champions.
 A can of real sugary Coke and Homeblest chocolate crackers!
 This raised some eyebrows amongst others in the hiking group.
 They seemed mostly to be breakfasting on chia porridge.
-I told them that my strategy was that the Coke and chocolate crackers would take away the years I didn’t want.
+I told them my strategy was for the Coke and chocolate crackers to take away the years I didn’t want.
 I don’t think this went down very well.
 Perhaps people did not appreciate the implication that chia pudding would bring nothing but years of senile misery.
 I don’t know.
 On my next hike, I am definitely having egg and bacon for breakfast.
 Perhaps that will be more popular.

 Great hike so far

-The day before we had hiked all the way from Selfoss and Dettifoss waterfalls.
-We went all the way to Vesturdalur camping ground which is right next to Hljóðaklettar (Echo rocks).
+The day before, we had hiked all the way from Selfoss to Dettifoss waterfalls.
+We went all the way to Vesturdalur camping ground, which is right next to Hljóðaklettar (Echo rocks).
 We had descended into the jökulsárgljúfur canyon itself.
 On our way, we had gone past Hafragilsfoss waterfall.
 This is now one of my absolute favorite waterfalls.

 Heading to Hljóðaklettar

-Now we would walk about 15 kilometers (some 9 miles) from Hljóðaklettar, to Rauðhólar and then to Ásbyrgi.
+Now we would walk about 15 kilometers (about 9 miles) from Hljóðaklettar to Rauðhólar, then to Ásbyrgi.
 We would come to Ásbyrgi right on top of it and get a view of this fantastic horseshoe-shaped natural wonder.
-This would be where the torrent of water which formed Ásbyrgi would have swept everything in its path.
+This would be where the torrent of water, which formed Ásbyrgi, would have swept everything in its path.

 Waiting in Vesturdalur